-- Denotes a recommended pub.

-- - Denotes a recommended restaurant / café / tearoom.
+O - Denotes a recommended restaurant / café / tearoom.

 - Denotes a recommended viewpoint

 - Denotes a walk

-- $\boldsymbol{\boldsymbol{\varTheta}}$ Denotes an attraction or facility that is not recommended
+😊 - Denotes an attraction or facility that is not recommended

-Stopover sheets: For each of the stopover locations where we have recommended accommodation, there is an accompanying information sheet with details of Historic Sites & Castles, Scenic Spots, Tourist Attractions & Wet Day Activities, Outdoor Activities, Events and recommendations on Where to Eat & Drink.
+Stopover sheets: For each of the stopover locations where we have recommended accommodation, there is an accompanying information sheet with details of Historic Sites & Castles, Scenic Spots, Tourist Attractions & Wet Day Activities.
+Outdoor Activities.
+Events and recommendations on Where to Eat & Drink.